 Professor of Law

-Professor Rowell’s research interests revolve around risk regulation and human behavior.
+Professor Rowell’s research interests revolve around environmental law, risk regulation and human behavior.
 She has taught courses on environmental law, administrative law, behavioral law and economics, risk and the environment, law and sustainable economic development, and valuation.
 Her work has been published in student-edited law reviews and peer-reviewed journals including Science Magazine, Harvard Environmental Law Review, the Administrative Law Review, the Journal of Risk Analysis, and the University of Chicago Law Review.

 Professor Rowell will be a visiting professor at the University of Chicago Law School in Spring 2020.
-She has also been a visiting professor at Harvard Law School (2015-16) and Duke Law School (2018), and was a visiting researcher at Oxford University in 2015 and 2016.
-In 2015, she also completed a federal detail at the Environmental Protection Agency, and was named a University Scholar, a highly prestigious and competitive award program at the University of Illinois meant to recognize the university’s “very best teachers and scholars.”
+She has also been a visiting professor at Harvard Law School (2015-16) and Duke Law School (2018), and was a visiting researcher at Oxford University (2015, 2016).
+In 2015, she also completed a federal detail at the Environmental Protection Agency, and was named a University Scholar, a competitive award program at the University of Illinois meant to recognize the university’s “very best teachers and scholars.”

 Before joining the Illinois faculty in 2010, Professor Rowell was a Bigelow Fellow and Lecturer in Law at the University of Chicago Law School, from which she also received her J.D.
 After law school, Professor Rowell practiced at Perkins Coie LLP in Seattle, where she focused her practice on catastrophic torts.
 Professor Rowell has a Bachelor of Arts in anthropology/archaeology, which she earned from the University of Washington at the age of 18.
 Before law school, she worked as an encyclopedia entry writer and as a video game tester.
 Recently, she and her husband released their first video game: a mobile risk communication application called “Mortality: the Game.”